vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/advanced-definition.md

 * Swap the positions of the specific instructions for the reinforcement prefix and suffix
 * ...more ways for you to explore

-Advanced creators are encouraged to try various structures and patiently adjust them until the ideal state is achieved.
+Please try different structures and patiently adjust them until you reach the ideal state, advanced creators.

-Wish you can use reinforcement prompts to create your ideal robot!
+Wish you can use reinforcement prompts to create ideal robots!